Commercial Flood Damage Claims

 Do you believe your insurance company is taking advantage of you?
 Is your adjuster unwilling to negotiate a greater settlement?
 The insurance lawyers at LeMaster & Ahmed PLLC are seasoned litigators who will ensure you are not taken advantage of.
 Rather than dealing with insurance adjusters on your own, let Ms. Ahmed and Ms. LeMaster carry the burden for you.

 You can call (888) 306-2119 to schedule a consultation.
-We have offices in The Woodlands and Plano but also assist business owners throughout Texas in areas such as Houston, Dallas, San Antonio, The Woodlands, Garland, Austin and Galveston
+The attorneys at LeMaster & Ahmed PLLC assist business owners throughout Texas in areas such as Houston, Dallas, San Antonio, The Woodlands, Garland, Austin and Galveston

 - Does Commercial Property Insurance Cover Flooding?